“`html

 Actors and Assets: Detailed View

-In this part of the threat model, it is crucial to identify in detail the actors who could pose a threat and the assets they might want to compromise.
+In this part of the threat modelA simple plan that says what you protect, from whom, and how an attack could happen.
+More, it is crucial to identify in detail the actors who could pose a threat and the assets they might want to compromise.
 Each actor and asset should be elaborated on, including motivations, capabilities, and methods of attack.

 Hackers